shadowfishes/ml-note/README.md

   Every ml project must be measured, a sensible metric is a important tools to verify your model
 4. distance_matrix
   A faster and easy way to calculate distance between nodes.
+4. VIF determine the multicollinearity
+  Also some other methods are provided.